Chromecast’s ability to stream movies, TV shows, music, and more from any TV is pretty cool. You can also Cast from your computer to your TV.

 Without this, your browser won’t be able to find anything to Cast to and your TV won’t be able to receive the content you’re Casting.

-You can use either the Chromecast dongle or a TV with Chromecast built in.
-If you’re using the Chromecast dongle, plug the dongle into the HDMI port on the back of your TV—if you have several ports, choose any—and connect it to a power source.
-You can use a plug socket or connect it to a USB port on your TV.
+You can use either a Chromecast dongle or a TV with Chromecast built in.
+If you’re using the Chromecast dongle, plug the dongle into one the HDMI ports on your TV.

-You can Cast a tab directly from your browser, but that browser has to be Chrome.
+You can Cast a tab directly from your browser but that browser has to be Chrome.
 You can’t Cast to a Chromecast from Edge, Firefox, or any other browser.
-You’ll need Chrome 72 or higher.
-If you don’t have it, you can update Chrome here.
+If you’re having trouble, make sure Chrome is updated.

 Chromecast and Chrome communicate over wifi, so you need them both connected to the same wifi network.

-You can use the Chrome extension, and it does make things easier, but you don’t need it.
+You can use the Chromecast extension for Chrome, and it does make things easier, but you don’t need it.
 Chrome Casting is supported natively inside Chrome.

 4. A compatible device